seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 I am not yet instructed.

 **ANGELO**
-’Tis so with me.
+'Tis so with me.
 Let us withdraw together,
 And we may soon our satisfaction have
 Touching that point.

 **ESCALUS**
-I’ll wait upon your honour.
+I'll wait upon your honour.

 *Exeunt*